cbrake/alarm-gateway/README.md

 This is a program that monitors a remote alarm system and sends emails to users when the alarm state changes.
 Using email->text gateways provided by most cell phone carriers, you can easily send text messages to phones when alarm events occur.
 With a combination of JeeNode, BeagleBone, and NodeJS technology, it is possible to quickly create an alarm system that will:

 * monitor battery powered sensors in a building or short distances from buildings
-* activate audiable alarms in the building
+* activate audible alarms in the building
 * send email/text messages when the alarm state changes

 This program can run on any computer system that is: